 cash flow statement.

-The role ensures financial reports are provided to list all regulatory bodies/other external bodies you need to report to and the nature of these reports, e.g. the Australian Charities and Not for Profit Commission annually, specifically an annual information statement and audited financial report each year.
+The role ensures financial reports are provided to list all regulatory bodies/other external bodies you need to report to and the nature of these reports, e.g., the Australian Charities and Not for Profit Commission annually, specifically an annual information statement and audited financial report each year.

 Fundraising

-See Appendix 1, section Raising money, for guidance on developing this procedure.

-If your organisation engages in fundraising, outline the appropriate procedures here, such as:
+If your organisation engages in fundraising Appendix 1, section Raising money, for guidance on developing this procedure and outline the appropriate procedures here, such as:

 The kinds of fundraising activities that may be considered.